MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsPhoneNumberAssignment.md

 This cmdlet will remove/unassign a phone number from a user or a resource account (online application instance).

 **Note**: The cmdlet is currently not supported for customers/tenants that are or have been enabled for Regionally Hosted Meetings for Skype for Business Online.
-These customers should continue to use Set-CsUser, Set-CsOnlineVoiceUser, Set-CsOnlineApplicationInstance or Set-CsOnlineVoiceApplicationInstance cmdlets.
+These customers should continue to use the Set-CsUser, Set-CsOnlineVoiceUser, Set-CsOnlineApplicationInstance or Set-CsOnlineVoiceApplicationInstance cmdlets.

 ## SYNTAX